 The Forster Woods Neighborhood is a residential neighborhood located southwest of downtown and southwest of the I-90 Exit 31 interchange.
-The area contains the Forster Woods subdivision, both single-family and multi-family, Tenant Trailhead Park, and additional vacant commercial land with moderate development constraints.
-Adjacent to the freeway intersection, vacant parcels would be developed as land uses suitable to the interchange.
+The area contains the Forster Woods subdivision, both single-family and multi-family, Tenant Trailhead Park, and additional vacant residential and commercial land with moderate development constraints.
+Adjacent to the freeway intersection, vacant parcels would be developed as land uses suitable to the interchange, ~~such as mixed-use designations to be compatible with adjoining residential areas.
+Existing environmental constraints must be addressed in any future development that occurs here.
+The remaining undeveloped lands in~~